Early IT Program

 Students complete their first year of college while still in high school.
 The program reduces the number of years to graduate and the total cost.
 All students who complete their first year of classes in high school and complete these classes with a C or above average will be automatically admitted to the University of Cincinnati Information Technology program.

-For more information, please contact Alana Calhoun:
+For student support questions, please contact Alana Calhoun: